-ç At the age of 19, I recall my cv being read out during a Humanology course.
+At the age of 19, I recall my cv being read out during a Humanology course.
 The lecturer pointed out that; “This young lady has done more in her life than a 40-year-old.”
-Now that I am 40 I’ve had to summarise and leave things off my cv by highlighting what is relevant to the purpose it is required for.
+Now that I am 40 I’ve had to summarise my life in order not to overwhelm those who wish to take a view of it.

 LIFE ONE OF NINE LIVES ~ the philanthropist

 Growing up, I was always involved in community work.
 My mom worked for the South African Red Cross Society.
 It is here I would spend most of my days as a youth, attending soup kitchens, events where my mom was on duty as a first aider, taking blankets and learning aids to the townships, and fundraising for various causes.

 Throughout high school, I was involved in community projects.
 As President of the Interact Club, I was a companion to the aged and mentally and physically challenged children, Vice President of the Teenagers Against Drug Abuse (TADA) club and acted as a peer counselor, Fundraiser of the Muslim Society, Play writer and Director of the Drama club and of course I represented my school as Prefect.
 It was important for me to be a voice, and to utilise my voice for the good of others.
 I knew doing work in the community was my calling.

 My career started in very much the same way.
 I was comfortable and happy with community organisations.
 Working with a Family Law, Labour Law, Wills and Testaments Departments and a Halal Certification Body, taught me so much about human nature, family issues, divorce, death, and building a nurturing environment.
 These organisations laid the foundation on every business venture I would carry out in the future.

 Lessons learned: Struggles are what people go through to reap the full potential of who they can be come when they face their challenges, work hard, to provide a better life for themselves and others in triumphantly creating a purposeful and successful life.